permalik/archive_ui/content/page/about/index.md

 ## Homelab
 ### Hardware
 My preferred machine is a MacBookAir.
-I mostly program within a linux virtual machine or use the standard system for gui-dependent applications.
-I run an Ubuntu server on a minipc for CI pipelines.
+I work in a Parallels VM, an Orbstack VM, or use the standard system depending on the project.
+I run an Ubuntu server on a minipc for my CI pipelines.
 I also have proper desktop running Windows that I use for QT development.

 I like my split Kinesis Advantage 360 and other 65% keyboards.